Hussainajhar8/devops_notes/docker/README.md

    - ENTRYPOINT ["executable", "param1", "param2"] is correct, In this example, the container will always run executable param1 param2 on startup.

 ## Section 5

    1. **Multiple container stack**
-      - use `docker run --link container_name:name_on_host_code` to link two containers together e.g. `docker run --link redis:redis`, docker link will soon be deprecated.
+      - Use `docker run --link container_name:name_on_host_code` to link two containers together e.g. `docker run --link redis:redis`, docker link will soon be deprecated.
       -
+   2. **Docker Compose**
+      - Use docker compose files to specify name, image and other configurations of all required containers on one yaml file.
+      - Version 2 allows you to create virutal networks and connects the containers.
+      - Version 3 allows for swarm networking.